The Rock (radio station): Broadcasting standards breaches

 In May 2007, the BSA upheld a complaint against The Rock after announcers aired a stunt where fireworks were fired at a co-host during a morning segment called Do Stuff to Jimmy.
 Broadcast on 20 October 2006, the segment featured sounds of fireworks, laughter, and the announcers joking that “Jimmy was on fire.”
 The BSA found the broadcast socially irresponsible, particularly due to its timing during hours when children could be listening, and said the hosts had trivialised the dangers of misusing fireworks.
-The Authority ordered the broadcast of a statement summarising the decision and required it to be displayed alongside the video on The Rock’s website.
+The Authority ordered the broadcast of a statement summarising the decision and required it to be displayed alongside the video on The Rock's website.

 In August 2016, the BSA upheld a complaint about a stunt on The Rock Morning Rumble on 16 December 2015 involving Prime Minister John Key.
 During the segment, Key was invited to enter a cage in the studio and “pick up the soap.”
 A host then quoted a recognised rape scene from the film Deliverance, saying, “You’ve got a pretty little mouth, Prime Minister.”
 The BSA found the stunt trivialised sexual violence—specifically prison rape—and crossed the line of legitimate humour, despite being presented as satire.
 The segment was found to be offensive and socially irresponsible.
 While the complaint under the law and order standard was not upheld, the BSA ruled the segment breached standards of good taste and decency and responsible programming.
-The Rock was ordered to issue a on-air statement and to pay $1,000 in costs to the Crown.
+The Rock was ordered to issue an on-air statement and to pay $1,000 in costs to the Crown.

 In October 2017, the BSA upheld a complaint about two segments on Thane & Dunc on 31 May and 1 June 2017, during which a man was interviewed about a past relationship with a couple.
 Although pseudonyms were used, the couple was identifiable, and the second interview included allegations of abuse and direct confrontation with the interviewee.
 The BSA found that the broadcasts seriously breached the privacy of both individuals involved, showing little regard for their dignity, safety, or mental wellbeing.
 The BSA ordered The Rock to pay $6,000 in compensation to the couple ($3,000 each) and to pay $2,500 in costs to the Crown.

 In October 2020, the BSA upheld a complaint that MediaWorks’ response to a breach of the alcohol standard was insufficient.
-The complaint concerned a Morning Rumble segment on 16 April 2020 that focused on an interviewee’s ability to consume alcohol rapidly, which the Authority found amounted to socially irresponsible promotion of alcohol.
-Although MediaWorks apologised to the complainant and issued internal communications about the alcohol standard, the BSA determined this was inadequate to address the harm caused, and ordered The Rock to issue a on-air statement and to pay $1,000 in costs to the Crown.
+The complaint concerned a Morning Rumble segment on 16 April 2020 that focused on an interviewee's ability to consume alcohol rapidly, which the Authority found amounted to socially irresponsible promotion of alcohol.
+Although MediaWorks apologised to the complainant and issued internal communications about the alcohol standard, the BSA determined this was inadequate to address the harm caused, and ordered The Rock to issue an on-air statement and to pay $1,000 in costs to the Crown.